-Parmesan Crisps are a commonly suggested low carb snack – here are five flavor variations.
+Parmesan Crisps are a popular low carb snack – here are five flavor variations!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 I’ve been making Parmesan crisps since I started low-carbing – they’re quick to make (especially if you have the oven on already), only require one ingredient, and are a zero-carb tasty snack!